 Define it on your own terms.
 If it means a million copies sold, that’s okay.
 If it means producing a finished product that adequately reflects your message, that’s okay.
 If it means creating credibility and providing excellent content for your audience, that’s okay too.
 Whatever you define success as, make sure it’s on your own terms.

 Once you’re clear about what success looks like for you, creating an action plan is doable.
 Understand what you want and envision the end result.
 This will create the momentum you need to proceed.

 Create a schedule for writing.
 If you intend to make a living or at best, a stream of income by writing, consistency is KING.
 Some people suggest quality content is everything, but I beg to differ.
 Consistency means you write no matter how you feel or how great your content may be.
 The more you do it, the better you’ll become.
 So, WRITE!

-A schedule for writing may be as simple as waking up an hour earlier everyday and committing to write something, anything until you fill up a page.
+A schedule for writing may be as simple as waking up an hour earlier every day and committing to writing something, anything until you fill up a page.
 It may be crappy filled with broken sentences and an unclear message.
-The goal is that over time your commitment to write will create a lifestyle that supports the goals you set for yourself.
+The goal is that over time your commitment to writing will create a lifestyle that supports the goals you set for yourself.
 Your commitment needs to support your vision.

 3. Write what’s meaningful to you